 - 2-3 bay leaves

-- 1 tbsp salt (I like pink Himalayan)
+- 1 tbsp sea salt or pink Himalayan salt

 - 8-10 cups water, enough to cover the bones, no more than 2/3 capacity of your pressure cooker or 3/4 capacity of your Dutch oven or 3/4 capacity of your slow cooker